marczz/mzlinux_pages/system/network_filesystems.md

         devices.
 AoE is simpler and cheaper than ISCSI, being independant from IP it is not routable.
 -   {{< wp "Network Attached Storage" >}} (NAS)
     are servers that provide file system storage on the network,at the level of the file system, in contrast to SAN that work at the block level.
 NAS use protocol like NFS, SMB (aka CIFS), Upnp ...
--   [Coda](http://www.coda.cs.cmu.edu/): a distributed file system,
-    it supports disconnected operation, i.e. full access to a cached section of the file space during voluntary or involuntary network or server outages.
 -   {{< iref "webdav" "WebDav section" >}}
     has the references to the DAV oriented virtual file systems like davfs2, gvfs-dav, fusedav ...